Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Discussion

 Besides this, \textbf{\textit{FLEX}} only expands a single galaxy within a cutout while masking background galaxies.
 We aim to extend its functionality to performing multiple galaxy expansions within a given pixel bound.
 This improvisation can be used to study inter-galactic dynamics such as mergers using the coefficients produced.

-As discussed in Section~\ref{sec: Results} and Appendix~\ref{app: C}, \textbf{\textit{FLEX}} produces coefficients with no direct dependence on the galaxy image resolution and redshift.
+After testing our methodology with mock galaxies (see Appendix~\ref{app: F}), we find that \textbf{\textit{FLEX}} produces coefficients with no direct dependence on the galaxy image resolution (and therefore redshift-dependent resolution effects).
 Future research could leverage this feature to morphologically classify high-redshift galaxies, providing insights into the formation of the earliest disc galaxies.

 Additionally, \textbf{\textit{FLEX}} also lends itself to studying galaxies in the Local Group by leveraging higher-order harmonics.
 This is advantageous, as higher-order harmonics can help describe finer features of galaxies, such as accretion around black holes.